facebookresearch/Mephisto/examples/parlai_chat_task_demo/README.md

 python examples/parlai_chat_task_demo/parlai_test_script.py --use-custom-task true
 ```

+### Command line arguments
+- `--use-onboarding` (bool): Whether or not to launch this demo task with an onboarding world to see how onboarding worlds work.
+- `--build-custom-task` (bool): Whether to use the `ParlAIChatTaskBuilder` to build a custom frontend source from the `custom_simple` directory.
+See usage of `--custom-source-dir` in the Task Arguments section to use this for your task.
+- `--use-custom-task` (bool): Whether or not to launch the task with a prebuilt frontend source file (not created with the `TaskBuilder`), expected to by this script to be at `webapp/build/bundle.js`.
+- `--turn-timeout` (int): Maximum time in seconds to wait for a response between turns before marking a worker as timed out (default 300 seconds).

 ## Implementation
 ### Configuration
 The run script for this example task is configured using the `MephistoRunScriptParser`, and more details about using this utility can be found viewing other examples, or by checking the documentation (TODO).
 This task adds an additional argument for `--use-onboarding` to demonstrate how to have an onboarding step before the main task world, as well as a `--use-custom-task` argument to demonstrate how to get ParlAI tasks to load a custom frontend.